What Can I Claim for a Soft Tissue Injury From a Car Accident?

 Your healthcare team will uncover the affected areas and determine the best range of treatment solutions for you.

 These may include:

-- Prolonged periods of immobility to give your body components time to rest and recover
+- Avoiding movement and weight-bearing — prolonged periods of immobility give your body components time to rest and recover

-- Compression treatments designed to limit and decrease painful swelling as you recover
+- Compression treatments are designed to limit and decrease painful swelling as you recover

 - Physical therapy to help you regain strength, stability, and an increased range of motion